Wild conductor exponents of curves: Perturbations and Theorem

 To conclude, we have shown that for each $W_K$-orbit of roots of $g_i$ we obtain $e_i$ distinct orbits of points in $R_h$, each defining a representation isomorphic to that of the original orbit. \end{proof}

-We now consider a curve given by a smooth affine model $C/K: f(x,y)=0$, in which setting we prove our main theorem.
-We need the following lemma to reduce to the case of theorem \ref{thm:Sn_main}.
+To prove our main theorem, we will need to distinguish between an affine curve $\mathcal{C}/K: f(x,y)=0$ and its smooth compactification $C$.
+The following lemma will help us reduce to the case of Theorem \ref{thm:Sn_main}.